Betavoltaic device: Proposals

 The primary use for betavoltaics is for remote and long-term use, such as spacecraft requiring electrical power for a decade or two.
 Recent progress has prompted some to suggest using betavoltaics to trickle-charge conventional batteries in consumer devices, such as cell phones and laptop computers.
 As early as 1973, betavoltaics were suggested for use in long-term medical devices such as pacemakers.

 In 2018 a Russian design based on 2-micron thick nickel-63 slabs sandwiched between 10 micron diamond layers was introduced.
 It produced a power output of about 1 μW at a power density of 10 μW/cm^{3}.
 Its energy density was 3.3 kW⋅h/kg.
 The half-life of nickel-63 is 100 years.

 In 2019 a paper indicated the viability of betavoltaic devices in high-temperature environments in excess of 733 K like the surface of Venus.

-Betavoltaics directly convert the kinetic energy of beta particles into electrical energy using semiconductor junctions.
-Unlike traditional nuclear reactors, which generate heat and then convert it to electricity, betavoltaics offer non-thermal conversion.

-A prototype betavoltaic battery announced in early 2024 by the Betavolt company of China contains a thin wafer providing a source of beta particle electrons (either Carbon-14 or nickel-63) sandwiched between two thin crystallographic diamond semiconductor layers.
+A prototype betavoltaic battery revealed in January 2024 by the Chinese startup company Betavolt contains a thin wafer providing a source of beta particles (either Carbon-14 or nickel-63) sandwiched between two thin crystallographic diamond semiconductor layers.
 The Chinese startup claims to have the miniature device in the pilot testing stage.
-Unveiled in January 2024, it is allegedly generating 100 microwatts of power and a voltage of 3V and has a lifetime of 50 years without any need for charging or maintenance.
-Betavolt claims it to be the first such miniaturised device ever developed.
-It gains its energy from a sheet of nickel-63 located in a module the size of a very small coin.
-The isotope decays into stable, non-radioactive Cu-63, which pose no additional environmental threat.
+Allegedly, it generates 100 microwatts of power at a voltage of 3V and has a lifetime of 50 years without any need for charging or maintenance.
+Betavolt claims it to be the first such miniaturised device ever developed, at a size of 15x15x15 millimeters.
+Its energy source is a sheet of nickel-63, an isotope that decays into stable, non-radioactive Cu-63 which poses no additional environmental threat.

 In March 2025, researchers at Daegu Gyeongbuk Institute of Science and Technology (DGIST) developed a high-efficiency betavoltaic battery using carbon-14.
 Unlike traditional designs, it featured radiocarbon in both the anode and cathode, boosting energy conversion efficiency to 2.86%.
 A titanium dioxide semiconductor with a ruthenium-based dye enhanced electron transfer, creating an electron avalanche effect.